A local search strategy is incredibly important.

 - Ensure all NAP entries are consistent everywhere they are mentioned on the website.

-- Add a Google Map to the Contact page so that customers can easily find you and to further optimize for local SEO.
+- Add a Google Map to the Contact page so that customers can easily find you and to further improve for local SEO.

-- Use Schema structured data markup to help Google more easily identify your local business.
+- Use Schema structured data markup to help Google more quickly identify your local business.

-- Complete your Google My Business page, and verify your website.
+- Complete your Google My Business listings page and verify your website.

 Local SEO: Content

-- Create a consistent website content strategy that’s cognizant of accessibility.
+- Create a consistent website content strategy that’s mindful of accessibility.

 - Optimize title tags and meta descriptions with localized keywords (e.g., “Third Wave Coffee Shops New York” instead of “Third Wave Coffee Shops”).

 - Optimize static text content and blog content with semantic variations of local keyword targets.
-For example, if your business is selling real estate in New York, in addition to using content to share information about homes, you’d also want to create content about what to do near those homes in New York.
+For example, if your business is selling real estate in New York, aside from content to share information about homes, you’d also want to create content about what to do near those homes in New York.

 - Include local photos and videos (optimized with relevant keywords) to enrich and complement the content.